akornatskyy/wheezy.http/doc/userguide.rst

 ``options``.
 Here is a snippet from :ref:`helloworld` example:

 .. literalinclude:: ../demos/hello/helloworld.py
-   :lines: 31-33
+   :lines: 27-31

-This callable is passed to web server.
-Here is an integration example with application server from python standard wsgiref package:
+An instance of :py:class:`~wheezy.http.application.WSGIApplication` is a callable that respond to standard `WSGI`_ call.
+This callable is passed to application/web server.
+Here is an integration example with web server from python standard ``wsgiref`` package:

 .. literalinclude:: ../demos/hello/helloworld.py
    :lines: 36-43

-The integration with various WSGI application servers vary, however the principal of WSGI entry point is the same across those implementations.
+The integration with various `WSGI`_ application servers vary, however the principal of `WSGI`_ entry point is the same across those implementations.

 Middleware
 ----------